Read this guide to find some of Taiwan’s most beautiful and famous places. You’ll also find activities for solo travelers, families, and more.

 While making your way around the area, you’ll also find sweets in retro packaging in addition to other traditional Taiwanese pastries such as the Sun and pineapple cakes.

-However, if you want fresh air, you can walk along the paved trails of the nearby Green River waterfront, which is Taichung’s revamped waterway.
+However, if you want fresh air, walk along the paved trails of the nearby Green River waterfront (Taichung’s revamped waterway).

-14. Travel Time in Tainan’s Anping Old Fort
+1. Travel Time in Tainan City’s Anping Old Fort: Best for Families

 In 1624, Dutch colonists captured the modern-day town of Anping and finished construction of its stronghold, Fort Zeelandia, in 1634.

-It now sits as a relic of the past, with a museum having an entry fee of a mere NT$50 ($1.79).
+It now sits as a relic of the past, with a museum having an entry fee of NT$50 ($1.79).

-Anping Old Fort’s address: No. 82, Guosheng Rd, Anping District, Tainan City, 708
+Anping Old Fort’s address: No. 82, Guosheng Rd, Anping District, Tainan City City, 708

-15. Don’t Hold the Salt: Jing Zhai Jiao Tile Paved Salt Fields
+2. Jing Zhai Jiao Tile Paved Salt Fields: Best for Families

 If you still want to time travel, the Jing Zhai Jiao tile paved salt fields serve as a remnant of a once-thriving salt industry.